cwellsx/time/README.md

 To simply the diagram, `dependencies.dot` does not show which modules import these, instead it shows which folders contain modules which import these.
 These are shown as dotted lines on the graph.

+### App context

+The app context includes methods to set a global error message and to set the testing state.
+Instead of being defined using `React.AppContext` these methods could be passed from the App as parameters to the functions which use them.
+The `appContext.ts` is a hidden dependency -- though it's clearly visible on the `dependencies.png` diagram -- but it makes the source code a bit tidier.

 ### Icons